 Policy and Procedure #620.0, Community Involvement Hours

-The Community Involvement Hours policy supports the York Region District School Board’s believe that community involvement encourages students to develop an understanding of civic responsibility and the role they can play in supporting and strengthening their communities.
+The Community Involvement Hours policy supports the York Region District School Board’s belief that community involvement encourages students to develop an understanding of civic responsibility and the role they can play in supporting and strengthening their communities.
 The procedure outlines requirements associated with the completion of 40 community involvement hours required by students in order to graduate.

 On this page: